remix-run/remix/docs/api/conventions.md

 ### Route Filenames

 - **`app/root.tsx`**: This is your root layout, or "root route" (very sorry for those of you who pronounce those words the same way!).
-It works just like all other routes: you can export a `loader`, `action`, etc.
+It works like all other routes: you can export a `loader`, `action`, etc.
 - **`app/routes/*.{js,jsx,ts,tsx,md,mdx}`**: Any files in the `app/routes/` directory will become routes in your application.
 Remix supports all of those extensions.
 - **`app/routes/{folder}/*.tsx`**: Folders inside of routes will create nested URLs.
 - **`app/routes/{folder}` with `app/routes/{folder}.tsx`**: When a route has the same name as a folder, it becomes a "layout route" for the child routes inside the folder.
 Render an `<Outlet />` and the child routes will appear there.
 This is how you can have multiple levels of persistent layout nesting associated with URLs.